NREL/H2Integrate/docs/user_guide/how_to_run_several_cases_in_sequence.md

 ## Overview

-If the user has several different cases they want to run with different input parameters, these cases can be set up in an input spreadsheet rather than directly modifying the `tech_config`.
+If you have several different cases you want to run with different input parameters, these cases can be set up in an input spreadsheet rather than directly modifying the `tech_config`.
 This is done using the functions in `h2integrate/tools/run_cases.py`

 ## Setting up a variation of parameters in a .csv